Eradev/forge-custom-sets-compendium/MSEM/tools/README.md

 ## install\.ps1

-Used to copy MSEM folders into Forge folders, overwriting old files.
+Used to copy MSEM folders into Forge folders, deleting old files and folders first.

 > * By default, it will not copy the images files.
 Use args `-images $true` to also copy them.
 > * Be sure to run the script inside the `tools` folder.